Kenneth Sherman - Obituary

 Kenneth Michael (Mike) Sherman

 The family celebrates the life of Kenneth Michael (Mike) Sherman, whose life ended on August 23, 2020.
 Mike was born in Memphis, Tennessee, to Kenneth and Margaret (McCullough) Sherman, on December 14, 1944.
 He is survived by his wife of 54 years, Deborah Ditto Sherman, who was his high school sweetheart; daughter, Abby Sherman Forsythe (Andy) of Spring Hill; son, Russ Sherman (Cindy) of Collierville, Tennessee; sister, Peg Sherman Riley of Benton, Kentucky; sister-in-law, Kathy Ditto Henderson of Gallatin, Tennessee.
-Mike's grandchildren: Madeline, Eleanor and Samuel Forsythe of Columbia, Tennessee.
-Nieces and Nephews: Paige, Chris, and Kelly Eaves and Bonnie, Luke and Lillie Ditto.
+Mike's grandchildren, Chris Forsythe of Lascassas, TN, Michael Forsythe (Caitlin) of Columbia, TN, Emily, Erin, and Jack Sherman of Collierville, TN.
+Mike's great-grandchildren, Madeline, Eleanor, and Samuel Forsythe of Columbia, Tennessee.
+Nieces and Nephews: Paige, Chris, and Kelly Eaves and Bonnie, Luke, and Lillie Ditto.

-Pallbearers will be: Andy Forsythe, Chris Forsythe, Michael Forsythe, Jack Sherman, and Russ Sherman.
+Pallbearers will be Andy Forsythe, Chris Forsythe, Michael Forsythe, Jack Sherman, Robert Stewart, and Russ Sherman.

 Memorials will be directed to Maury County Animal Shelter, 1233 Mapleash Avenue, Columbia, TN 38401.